 11) Travel documents.

-Gather up your travel documents, including passports.
-Check ahead of time the country’s requirements for identification for the kids.
+Gather your travel documents, including passports.
+Check ahead of time for the country’s requirements for children’s identification.

-We faced a scary situation in St. Thomas on our way back to the United States with our little kids.
-We did not have the proper official identification for them, as we had yet to require it while traveling out of the country.
+On our way back to the United States with our little kids, we encountered a scary situation in St. Thomas.
+We did not have the proper official identification for them, as we hadn’t required it in the past while traveling out of the country.

-Well, to leave St. Thomas, IT IS REQUIRED…AND they take it seriously.
+Well, leaving St. Thomas is required, and they take it seriously.
 It was scary for the kids and for us, too.

 12) Tech.
 A controversial subject.

-We stay busy all day long, eat breakfast, lunch, and dinner together every day, and are physically active wherever we go.
+We stay busy all day, eat breakfast, lunch, and dinner together daily, and are physically active wherever we go.
 I don’t have a problem with screen time during vacation.
 It is downtime for all of us.
 My daughter watches Netflix and chats with her friends, and my son catches up with the latest basketball news.

 It is okay with me to have some daily screen time.
 Frankly, I like it, too.
 I check social media, look up news from home, research, plan our next day (or next vacation), check emails, and upload pictures from the day.
 My husband can do some office work online.
 I have some rules and boundaries, but I spend time online daily.